Watoto Church: Notable members and supporters

 From January 2008 to April 2012, Manuela P. Mulondo worked as the creative director in the children's ministry at Watoto Church.

 Stuart Robert, a former Australian Liberal MP, has had deep ties to the church.
 He credited its founder, Gary Skinner, as a major influence, served as a founding director of Watoto Australia, and volunteered extensively in Uganda.

 In 2017, Penny Tinditina's funeral was held at the church.
 She worked for the Gates Foundation at the time of her death from lung cancer.

 Julia Sebutinde is a member of the church.
 In August 2025, according to an article in the Daily Monitor she declared at the church that "the Lord is counting on me to stand on the side of Israel", shared her "strong conviction that we are in the End Times" prophesied in the Bible, and stated her will "to be on the right side of History".
 Kenneth Pablo Kimuli, a comedian and journalist, is a member of the church.

+In 2025, Skinner delivered the keynote address at the 37th annual Ugandan North American Association (UNAA) convention in New Orleans, Louisiana.